hayyaun/kids/README.md

 | Sepehrad       | 1️⃣ +5     |         |       |       | 5     |
 | Sam Rezaei.    | 1️⃣ +5     |         |       |       | 5     |
 | Mehdi Zokaei   | 1️⃣ +5     |         |       |       | 5     |

+> People with more than 1000 ⭐ are too overqualified for joining final Game Project.